 Business sense

-The cloud kitchen brands that OYO currently has are being piloted through Swiggy and Zomato.
-“With the amount of money OYO has, it could basically go with the flow masses of brands and in the end tell Swiggy it push out others.
-OYO will initially use Zomato and Swiggy’s distribution to create the logo and post that, they can likely say that ‘in case you don’t push out others, I will take my brands on my own platform’,” says Madhukar Sinha, the founding companion at India Quotient.
+OYO’s current cloud kitchen brands are being piloted through Swiggy and Zomato.
+“With the amount of money OYO has, it could go with the flow of masses of brands and, tell Swiggy, it pushes out others.
+OYO will initially use Zomato and Swiggy’s distribution to create the logo and post that; they can likely say that ‘in case you don’t push out others, I will take my brands on my platform’,” says Madhukar Sinha, the founding companion at India Quotient.